embl-cba/imagej-courses/schedules/2019_March_Bern_BatchProcessing.md

-# Basics of Image Handling, Inspection and Processing
+# Essentials of ImageJ Batch Processing and Macro Scripting

 ## Location: